RAID Controller Failure on NAS QNAP Turbo Station TS-130: Recovery Strategies and Data Recovery

 However, it is always recommended to check the specifications and compatibility requirements of the switch or router you plan to use to ensure it supports the necessary network protocols (such as TCP/IP, DHCP, etc.) and has sufficient bandwidth and performance capabilities to handle the NAS device's data transfer requirements.

-Although NAS Turbo Station TS-130 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-130 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view